Effective Date: May 11, 2010

 i.
 Any incident in which there has been a perceived moral or ethical breach of appropriate practitioner conduct.

-2.1.2 Any such incident involving NASA medical care shall be immediately reported, with recommendation for disposition, to the Chief Health and Medical Officer (CHMO) by the Center Chief Medical Officer (CMO) or Medical Director (MD).
+2.1.2 Any such incident involving NASA medical care will be immediately reported, with recommendation for disposition, to the Chief Health and Medical Officer (CHMO) by the Center Chief Medical Officer (CMO) or Medical Director (MD).
 If the incident involves a CMO or MD, it should be reported directly to the CHMO.

-2.1.3 Medical incident investigations shall be conducted by a provider, or a panel if appropriate, independent to the episode of care or incident, and according to the prescribed procedures established by the CHMO to ensure consistency of review across the Agency (Appendix D).
+2.1.3 Medical incident investigations will be conducted by a provider, or a panel if appropriate, independent to the episode of care or incident, and according to the prescribed procedures established by the CHMO to ensure consistency of review across the Agency (Appendix D).
 For NASA institutions that act as the primary care providers to their patients, a Quality Assurance/Improvement Committee shall exist to review deviations and conformance to the standard of care, as well as conformance to credentialing and privileging documentation.
-This panel shall provide the CHMO with a summary of all completed investigations at least quarterly.
+This panel will provide the CHMO with a summary of all completed investigations at least quarterly.

-2.1.4 Results of a medical incident investigation shall be reported to the CHMO.
+2.1.4 Results of a medical incident investigation will be reported to the CHMO.
 The CHMO may convene the CMO for appropriate review.
 This group will be referred to as the Executive Medical Committee.
 If a CMO served on the original incident review committee, they will not serve on the Executive Medical Committee for that subsequent review.

 2.2.1 The CHMO shall be responsible for: